Where can I find information about human rights?

 This is another EPIC database that we would recommend for the topic human rights.

-- You can type in the keywords 'human rights' into the search box or select the Browse Topics tab and choose Human Rights Movements.
+- You can enter in the keywords 'human rights' into the search box or select the Browse Topics tab and choose Human Rights Movements.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.